cloudmesh-community/book/chapters/prg/python/opencv/secchi.md

 We have included next a couple of examples while using some obviously useful OpenCV methods.
-Surprisingly, the use of the edge detection that comes in mind first to identify if we still can see the disk, seems to complicated to use for analysis.
+Surprisingly, the use of the edge detection that comes to mind first to identify if we still can see the disk, seems too complicated to use for analysis.
 We at this time believe the histogram will be sufficient.

 Please inspect our examples.